Skip to main content

 => #1033

-;; This is undeclared, since some-data exists in the Actor's environment, not ours!
+;; This is undeclared, since some-data is in the actor's environment

 some-data